 About the Event

-Adventures by the Book®, together with the Library Shop*, a non-profit gift shop supporting the San Diego Public Library, are pleased to invite you to San Diego's biggest and most exciting book club extravaganza of 2018, our inaugural Book Club Bingo Adventure, featuring New York Times and international bestselling author Jenna Blum, together with at least 14 other amazing and talented popular book club authors, like Juliet Blackwell, Patricia Bracewell, Janelle Brown, Matt Coyle, Laura Dave, Kathi Diamant, Loretta Ellsworth, Liz Fenton, Susan Meissner, Kitty Morse, Kate Quinn, Marivi Soliven, Stephanie Story, Abbi Waxman, and J. Dylan Yates.
+Adventures by the Book®, together with the Library Shop*, a non-profit gift shop supporting the San Diego Public Library, are pleased to invite you to San Diego's biggest and most exciting book club extravaganza of 2018, our inaugural Book Club Bingo Adventure, featuring New York Times and international bestselling author Jenna Blum, together with at least 20 other amazing and talented popular book club authors, like Juliet Blackwell, Patricia Bracewell, Janelle Brown, Julie Clark, Matt Coyle, Laura Dave, Kathi Diamant, Amy Mason Doan, Loretta Ellsworth, Liz Fenton, Janna King, Susan Meissner, Jan Moran, Kitty Morse, Robin Oliveira, Kate Quinn, Kristin Rockaway, Marivi Soliven, Natalia Sylvester, Abbi Waxman, and J. Dylan Yates.

 Your Book Club Bingo Adventure will be a daylong feast that includes: